reminkly/instance-backup-manager/README.md

 ```

 Create the `Instances` directory beside the executable, or start the application and allow it to create the directory.

+## Cutting a Release

+Before cutting a release:

+1. Update `Version`, `FileVersion`, and `InformationalVersion` in `InstanceBackupManager.Console.csproj`.
+2. Commit and push all changes.
+3. Confirm the working tree is clean and the current branch is `main`.
+4. Confirm GitHub CLI authentication with `gh auth status`.
+5. Run the VS Code task **Cut GitHub Release** and enter the version without a leading `v`.

+The release script:

+- Runs the tests in Release configuration
+- Publishes the self-contained Windows x64 application
+- Packages the executable, notices, license, and README
+- Creates and pushes an annotated Git tag
+- Creates a draft GitHub release with generated release notes
+- Opens the draft release for final review

 ## License